Bandwidth Parameterized by Cluster Vertex Deletion Number: Introduction

-In the last few years, a plethora of structural parameters have been introduced, in an attempt to precisely determine the limits of tractability of algorithmic problems that are FPT by vertex cover, yet become W[1]-hard when parameterized by more general parameters, such as treewidth or clique-width.
-Some of the most well-studied such parameters are treedepth~\cite{ejc/NesetrilM06}, twin cover number~\cite{iwpec/Ganian11}, cluster vertex deletion number~\cite{mfcs/DouchaK12}, vertex integrity~\cite{tcs/GimaHKKO22}, shrub-depth~\cite{mfcs/GanianHNOMR12}, neighborhood diversity~\cite{esa/Lampis10}, and modular-width~\cite{iwpec/GajarskyLO13}.
-The tractability of \BW{} with respect to those parameters has remained largely unexplored, with the exception of treedepth~\cite{tcs/GimaHKKO22} and neighborhood diversity~\cite{mthesis/Bakken18}.
+In the last few years, a plethora of structural parameters have been introduced in an attempt to precisely determine the limits of tractability of algorithmic problems that are FPT parameterized by vertex cover number, yet become W[1]-hard when parameterized by more general parameters, such as treewidth or clique-width.
+Some of the most well-studied such parameters are vertex integrity~\cite{tcs/GimaHKKO22}, tree-depth~\cite{ejc/NesetrilM06}, twin cover number~\cite{dmtcs/Ganian15}, cluster vertex deletion number~\cite{mfcs/DouchaK12}, shrub-depth~\cite{lmcs/GanianHNOM19}, neighborhood diversity~\cite{algorithmica/Lampis12}, and modular-width~\cite{iwpec/GajarskyLO13}.
+The tractability of {\BW} with respect to those parameters has remained largely unexplored, with the exception of neighborhood diversity~\cite{mthesis/Bakken18} and tree-depth~\cite{tcs/GimaHKKO22}.

-Cluster vertex deletion number lies between clique-width and vertex cover number (more precisely twin cover number), and is defined as the minimum size of a set of vertices whose removal induces a cluster graph, i.e.~all of its components are cliques.
-It was first considered as a structural parameter in~\cite{mfcs/DouchaK12}, and has been used to show parameterized (in)tractability results in multiple occasions ever since~\cite{wads/BanikKR23,algorithmica/BruhnCJS16,iwpec/ChlebikovaC14,mst/ChopinNNW14,iwoca/KareR19,algorithmica/KuceraS23,faw/Majumdar017}.
-Notice that \BW{} is trivial on cluster graphs; it suffices to check that the clique number is at most $b+1$, as any optimal ordering places the vertices of every clique consecutively, for some ordering of the cliques.
+Cluster vertex deletion number lies between clique-width and vertex cover number (more precisely twin cover number) and is defined as the minimum size of a set of vertices whose removal induces a cluster graph, i.e., a disjoint union of cliques.
+Computing the cluster vertex deletion number of a graph is known to lie in FPT~\cite{mst/BoralCKP16,mst/HuffnerKMN10,mst/Tsur21} and it was first considered as a structural parameter in~\cite{mfcs/DouchaK12}, while it has been used to show parameterized (in)tractability results in multiple occasions ever since~\cite{jcss/BanikKR25,algorithmica/BruhnCJS16,tcs/ChlebikovaC17,mst/ChopinNNW14,iwoca/KareR19,algorithmica/KuceraS23,algorithmica/MajumdarR18}.
+Notice that {\BW} is trivial on cluster graphs; it suffices to check whether the clique number is at most $b+1$, as there exists an optimal ordering that places the vertices of every clique consecutively, for some ordering of the cliques.
 Therefore, its tractability when parameterized by the cluster vertex deletion number of the input graph poses a very natural question.